 York is the most charming city I’ve visited in England.
-It’s like stepping back into medieval times, with its winding cobbled streets, magnificent cathedral, classic shop fronts and stone walls surrounding the city.
+It’s like stepping back into medieval times, with its winding cobbled streets, magnificent cathedral, classic shop fronts, and dramatic stone walls surrounding the city.
 It’s a delight to simply walk around, and is also packed with things to do, making it an ideal place for a city break in the UK.
-Nearly all the main sights are in walking distance of one another, and with over 365 pubs, you’ll never be short of a pitstop.
+Nearly all the main York attractions are within walking distance of one another, and with over 365 pubs, you’ll never be short of a pitstop.

 The best things to do in York

 Bridges and Balloons favourites: our pick of the best places to visit in York

 - Head to Brew and Brownie for some of the city’s best cakes and pancakes.

 - And don’t miss the little rascal buns at Betty’s tearoom.

 - Walk down the Shambles for a taste of real-life Harry Potter world.

 - Spend some time browsing five floors of second-hand books at The Minster Gate Bookshop.